INHABIT: Indoor HABItability

 during the Transition to Net Zero Housing Hub

-To meet its legally-binding target of achieving net zero emissions of greenhouse gases (GHG) by 2050, the UK must eliminate GHG emissions from homes.
-This enormous task involves retrofitting – the process of upgrading the energy efficiency – of the 29 million homes.
+To meet its legally binding target of reaching net zero greenhouse gas (GHG) emissions by 2050, the UK must reduce emissions from homes to almost zero.
+Achieving this will require upgrading the energy efficiency of all 29 million homes through large‑scale retrofitting.

-The INHABIT Hub has been specifically established to tackle these complex challenges, aiming to produce scientific evidence and policy-relevant solutions to realise the health co-benefits of the UK’s net zero transition in housing.
+The INHABIT Hub has been created to address these complex challenges.
+Its purpose is to generate robust scientific evidence and develop policy‑relevant solutions that ensure the UK’s transition to net zero housing delivers the greatest possible health benefits.